The ‘solopreneur’ at the intersection of technology and the law

 As a global hub and centre of excellence for big tech and pharma, as well as home to a number of unicorns and scaling tech companies, it is “therefore a global hub and centre of excellence for law too”, she told SiliconRepublic.com.
 “The lawyers working inside those businesses, to operationalise a lean, modern legal function through AI and technology, are enabling fast growth which impacts our economy and the talent we attract here.”

-A self-described ‘solopreneur’, Irwin recognised that in a changing world, the traditional methods used to deliver legal services, simply weren’t cutting it anymore, amid a rapidly transforming environment.
-Leveraging the strategies at her disposal, such as legal technology, legal operations, automation and data analytics, she built a lean and efficient team, to address the issue.
+A self-described ‘solopreneur’, Irwin recognised that in a changing world, the traditional methods used to deliver legal services simply weren’t cutting it anymore.
+Leveraging the strategies at her disposal, such as legal technology, legal operations, automation and data analytics, she built a lean and efficient team to address the issue.

-“We had 5 unicorns in Ireland at the time but no community for the lawyers working inside those businesses wanting to work as modern business partners and be more than just a cost centre, so I set one up myself, ITGC.”
-This blend of entrepreneurship, the law and technology, enabled Irwin to connect in-house legal teams with the necessary tools, resources and support needed for modern-day operations.
+“We had five unicorns in Ireland at the time but no community for the lawyers working inside those businesses wanting to work as modern business partners and be more than just a cost centre, so I set one up myself, ITGC.”
+This blend of entrepreneurship, law and technology enabled Irwin to connect in-house legal teams with the necessary tools, resources and support needed for modern operations.

 AI transformation